Category: The Night is Young

 And, of course, Metro produced two versions of Stothart’s greatest stage success, Rose-Marie, and he worked on the first version.

-Novarro has a light but effective speaking voice and his transition to talking pictures was straightforward.
+Novarro had a light but effective speaking voice and his transition to talking pictures was straightforward.
 Much earlier, he had worked as a singer, and MGM came up with the idea of having him record a theme song (‘Pagan Love Song’) for The Pagan (1929).
 The public liked it, so it was no great leap to cast Novarro in a musical feature, Devil-May-Care, where he was able to combine his newly-revealed skill with some of his practised swordplay.

 Novarro went on to star in four more musicals: In Gay Madrid, Call of the Flesh, The Cat and the Fiddle (partnered with Jeanette MacDonald, and the best of his musical outings) and The Night is Young.
+He also co-wrote one of the songs in Call of the Flesh and directed the French and Spanish versions of the picture.